torproject/nyx/readme.txt

 Project page: www.atagar.com/arm

 Description:
-Command line application for monitoring Tor relays, providing real time status information such as the current configuration, bandwidth usage, message log, current connections, etc. This uses a curses interface much like 'top' does for system usage.
+Command line application for monitoring Tor relays, providing real time status information such as the current configuration, bandwidth usage, message log, connections, etc. This uses a curses interface much like 'top' does for system usage.

 Requirements:
 Python 2.5